GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/add-manifest/index.md

 only JPEG and PNG image formats are supported.

 {% Aside 'gotchas' %}
-The `categories`, `description` and `screenshots` properties are currently used only in Chrome for Android when a user wants to install your app.
-The experimental flag `chrome://flags/#mobile-pwa-install-use-bottom-sheet` flag must be enabled in Chrome 89.
+The `description` and `screenshots` properties are currently used only in Chrome for Android when a user wants to install your app.
+The experimental flag `chrome://flags/#mobile-pwa-install-use-bottom-sheet` flag must be enabled in Chrome 90.
 {% endAside %}

 ## Add the web app manifest to your pages {: #link-manifest }